iumi04/Connect4/README.md

 # Connect4
 Connect4Bot is a Python implementation of the classic board game, offering players the opportunity to challenge an AI opponent -- a computer.
-While the AI employs basic strategies to analyze game states and make intelligent moves, it doesn't incorporate machine learning techniques.
+The computer employs basic strategies to analyze game states and make intelligent moves.
 Users can enjoy a user-friendly interface, customize the difficulty level, and test their skills against the computer.
 The project serves as both entertainment and a learning tool for those interested in game development and basic AI concepts.

 # Key Features